Santa Fe Bankruptcy Lawyer

 Yes, but your spouse’s income will be considered along with your income, to determine if you qualify for a Chapter 7 Bankruptcy.
 If you are separated from your spouse, only your income is used to qualify you.

-You can eliminate all credit card debt that is over 90 days old on the date that we file your bankruptcy case with the Court.
+You can eliminate all credit card debt that is over 90 days old on the date that we file your bankruptcy case with the Court and limited debt more recent.

 An emergency bankruptcy petition can be filed within two days, or less.
 Your garnishment will halt as soon as your petition is filed with the Court.